RenderBr/Supplier/README.md

  - Low overhead, it's quick, tiny (file size is 16 KB), and has very little impact on performance
  - Actively supported, by me.

-## ⚠️ Dependencies:

-Supplier releases are already bundled with all of the dependencies required **HOWEVER, an active & working MongoDB is required for Auxiliary to function properly,** which Supplier depends on.
-- CSF.Net.TShock
-- Auxiliary

 ## 📜 Commands List: